 Home What We Do Rescue and Protect Disaster Response

-American Humane Society’s Red Star® Rescue units are stationed across the country to ensure a swift response whenever and wherever animals are in crisis.
-Our first responders travel the nation with a fleet of specially equipped rescue vehicles and boats, including our flagship 82-foot Rescue Rig, that are fully outfitted with lifesaving emergency supplies for every condition.
+American Humane Society maintains trained disaster response teams and resources ready to deploy when animals and communities are impacted by emergencies.
+What began as American Humane Red Star® aiding Army animals in WWI is now our dedicated rescue team.
+Our rescue units are stationed across the country to ensure a swift response whenever and wherever animals are in crisis.
+Our first responders travel the nation with a fleet of specially equipped rescue vehicles and boats fully outfitted with life-saving emergency supplies for every condition.

 Using these rescue vehicles as operating bases, we deploy to the sites of severe floods, earthquakes and hurricanes, among other natural disasters, where our first responders work tirelessly on the ground to locate, shelter and provide veterinary care to vulnerable animals in need.